Filos0fo/Fake-VouchV2/README.md

 ## F.A.Q.

-I'm currently trying to solve a bug if you wanna contribute text me on Discord: FlexAHAH
+-I'm currently trying to solve a bug if you wanna contribute text me on Discord: FlexAHAH